cisco/mindmeld/docs/source/quickstart.rst

     "phone_number": "(+1) 100-100-1100"
   }

 The MindMeld Knowledge Base offers a versatile set of ways to specify the **get** to retrieve results for a variety of increasingly complex inputs.
-Further information is available in the User Guide chapter on the Knowledge Base.
+Additionally, for granular control over the tokenization and text processing mechanisms for searching the Knowledge Base, more information is available in the User Guide chapter on the Knowledge Base.

 Generate representative training data
 ----------------------------------------
-Components in Mindmeld Workbench utilize Supervised Learning models to analyze a user's query and derive meaning out of it.
+Most components in the Mindmeld Workbench Natural Language Processor utilize Supervised Learning models to analyze a user's query and derive meaning out of it.
 To train each of these components, we typically require thousands to millions of *labeled* queries to build powerful models. **It is critical that you obtain high-quality, representative training data** to ensure high accuracy.
 The training data serves as the ground truth for the models, so it is imperative that the ground truth data is clean and represents the exact use-case that you are training the model for.

 Some strategies for collecting training data are -